On the Importance of Uncertainty in Decision-Making with Large Language Models: Additional experimental details

-We use an open-source dataset, called ``\textit{measuring hate speech}'', which is also openly available on \textit{HuggingFace Datasets}\footnote{\url{https://huggingface.co/datasets/ucberkeley-dlab/measuring-hate-speech}}.
+We evaluate the bandit policies on \rebuttal{various real-world tasks}. \rebuttal{These tasks consist of: \begin{itemize} \item An open-source dataset, called ``\textit{measuring hate speech}'', which is openly available on \textit{HuggingFace Datasets}\footnote{\url{https://huggingface.co/datasets/ucberkeley-dlab/measuring-hate-speech}}.
 This dataset consists of around 136,000 comments.
 Each of them is associated with a continuous score, called the ``hate speech score'', provided for each comment.
 Comments with a score $>0.5$ are considered ``toxic'' (around $36\%$ of the comments are labeled as toxic, while the others are not toxic).
-The text is tokenized with the GPT2 Tokenizer.
-In particular, we rely on the implementation provided by HuggingFace\footnote{\url{https://huggingface.co/docs/transformers/model_doc/gpt2\#transformers.GPT2Tokenizer}}.
-We selected 128 as the maximum number of tokens for each comment (only 0.3\% of the total comments were longer than 128 tokens), and we applied left padding for the comments with lengths less than 128.
+We will refer to this task as \texttt{toxic}. \item An open-source dataset, called ``\textit{IMDb}'' \citep{imdb-dataset}, which is openly available on \textit{HuggingFace Datasets}\footnote{\url{https://huggingface.co/datasets/imdb}}.
+This dataset consists of 50,000 movie reviews.
+Each of them is associated with a \textit{class}, which can be ``positive'' or ``negative'', according to the sentiment expressed in the review.
+The dataset consists of exactly $50\%$ ``positive'' reviews and $50\%$ ``negative'' reviews.
+We will refer to this task as \texttt{imdb}. \item An open-source dataset, called ``\textit{Offensive Language Identification}'' \citep{tweet-offensive}, which is openly available on \textit{HuggingFace Datasets}\footnote{\url{https://huggingface.co/datasets/tweet_eval/viewer/offensive}}.
+This dataset consists of over 14,000 English tweets.
+Each of them is classified as ``non-offensive'' or ``offensive''.
+The dataset consists of $66.9\%$ ``non-offensive'' tweets and $33.1\%$ ``offensive'' tweets.
+We will refer to this task as \texttt{offensive}. \item An open-source dataset, called ``\textit{HatEval}'' \citep{tweet-hate}, which is openly available on \textit{HuggingFace Datasets}\footnote{\url{https://huggingface.co/datasets/tweet_eval/viewer/hate}}.
+This dataset consists of 13,000 English and Spanish tweets, where some of them contain hate speech against immigrants and women.
+Each of them is classified as ``non-hateful'' or ``hateful''.
+The dataset consists of $58\%$ ``non-hateful'' tweets and $42\%$ ``hateful'' tweets.
+We will refer to this task as \texttt{hate}. \end{itemize}}